kitsec-labs/kitsec-core/README.md

 Here are some guidelines for using open source tools for ethical hacking:

 <ol>
   <li>Bug bounties are not a license to hack indiscriminately.
-Stay withing your scope and safe harbour.</li>
+Stay within your scope and safe harbour.</li>

   <li>Ensure you have a strong understanding of the open source tools being used and their impact.</li>